Yayoi Kusama

 Kusama was raised in Matsumoto, and trained at the Kyoto City University of Arts for a year in a traditional Japanese painting style called nihonga.
-She was inspired by American Abstract impressionism.
+She was inspired by American Abstract Impressionism.
 She moved to New York City in 1958 and was a part of the New York avant-garde scene throughout the 1960s, especially in the pop-art movement.
-Embracing the rise of the hippie counterculture of the late 1960s, she came to public attention when she organized a series of happenings in which naked participants were painted with brightly coloured polka dots.
-She experienced a period in the 70s during which her work was largely forgotten, but a revival of interest in the 1980's brought her art back into public view.
-Kusama has continued to create art in various museums around the world, from the 1950s through the 2020s.
+Embracing the rise of the hippie counterculture of the late 1960s, she came to public attention when she organized a series of happenings in which naked participants were painted with brightly colored polka dots.
+She experienced a period in the 1970s during which her work was largely overlooked, but a revival of interest in the 1980s brought her art back into public view.
+Kusama has continued to create art in various museums around the world, from the 1950s onwards.

-Kusama has been open about her mental health and has resided since the 1970s in a mental health facility which she leaves daily to walk to her nearby studio to work.
+Kusama has been open about her mental health and has resided since the 1970s in a mental health facility.
 She says that art has become her way to express her mental problems.
-"I fight pain, anxiety, and fear every day, and the only method I have found that relieved my illness is to keep creating art," she told an interviewer in 2012.
+"I fight pain, anxiety, and fear every day, and the only method I have found that relieved my illness is to keep creating art", she told an interviewer in 2012.
 "I followed the thread of art and somehow discovered a path that would allow me to live."